ModisWorks/modis/doc/documentation/troubleshooting.md

 # Troubleshooting

+## How do I get Modis in my server?

+[Discord Permissions Calculator](https://discordapi.com/permissions.html) will generate an invite link for you, or you can make you own by using `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot&permissions=2146958455` and replacing `<CLIENT_ID>` with your bot's client id.
+You don't need to give all the permissions, but some modules won't work without the required permissions.

-## My data.json has no servers in it, even though Modis is in my server
+## My data.json has no servers in it

-This is usually because one or more requirements for Modis are installed, but not up to date.
+Make sure Modis is in your server.
+If it is, then this is usually because one or more requirements for Modis are installed, but not up to date.
 To fix this, run `pip install [packagename] --update`, or `pip uninstall` and then `pip reinstall` each package.

 ## The search function isn't working for the music module